Australian property bubble: Immigration to Australia

-A number of economists, such as Macquarie Bank analyst Rory Robertson, assert that high immigration and the propensity of new arrivals to cluster in the capital cities is exacerbating the nation's housing affordability problem.
-According to Robertson, Federal Government policies that fuel demand for housing, such as the currently high levels of immigration, as well as capital gains tax discounts and subsidies to boost fertility, have had a greater impact on housing affordability than land release on urban fringes.
+In 2007, The Australian published an article on housing affordability and discussed multiple factors influencing rising house prices.
+It cited Macquarie Bank analyst Rory Robertson who noted that low interest rates in the 1990s, reductions in capital gains tax, and buyer preferences for well-located properties had contributed significantly to increasing prices.
+High levels of immigration were identified as a factor adding to demand in major cities, but the article emphasized that other structural economic and policy factors were major drivers.
+The report also highlighted that substantial land was available for residential development, suggesting that limited land supply alone did not account for affordability pressures.
+A 2006 Sydney Morning Herald article reported on economist Robertson’s analysis of Australian housing affordability.
+Robertson criticized claims by then-Prime Minister John Howard that state government land release policies were the main driver of high house prices.
+He argued that a number of factors including high immigration, lower interest rates since the early 1990s, and investor activity, had a greater impact on housing costs.

 The Productivity Commission Inquiry Report No. 28 First Home Ownership (2004) also stated, in relation to housing, "that Growth in immigration since the mid-1990s has been an important contributor to underlying demand, particularly in Sydney and Melbourne."
-This has been exacerbated by Australian lenders relaxing credit guidelines for temporary residents, allowing them to buy a home with a 10 per cent deposit.
+This has been exacerbated by Australian lenders relaxing credit guidelines for temporary residents, allowing them to buy a home with a 10% deposit.

 The RBA in its submission to the same PC Report also stated "rapid growth in overseas visitors such as students may have boosted demand for rental housing".
 However, in question in the report was the statistical coverage of resident population.
 The "ABS population growth figures omit certain household formation groups – namely, overseas students and business migrants who do not continuously stay for 12 months in Australia."
 This statistical omission lead to the admission: "The Commission recognises that the ABS resident population estimates have limitations when used for assessing housing demand.
 Given the significant influx of foreigners coming to work or study in Australia in recent years, it seems highly likely that short-stay visitor movements may have added to the demand for housing.
 However, the Commissions are unaware of any research that quantifies the effects."

-Some individuals and interest groups have also argued that immigration causes overburdened infrastructure.
+In a 2008 gov report, some individuals and interest groups have also argued that immigration causes overburdened infrastructure.

+According to a 2025 BBC article, immigration and foreign property purchases have been frequently cited as causes of Australia’s housing crisis.
+However, experts and statistical analyses indicate that these factors are not significant contributors to rising house prices.
+Instead, housing affordability issues are more strongly linked to limited supply, tax incentives for investors, and broader demand-side pressures.